Sapphire645/DQB2ChunkEditorPlus/README.md

 This is my first time uploading to GitHub.
 I am unsure of the standard procedure.
 This fork adds more functionality to the original program.
 I assume since it hasn't been updated for years that it will not be.

-**Added functionality:**
-- Import and Export buttons for raw hex editing.
-- Updated block list with new blocks.
-- Changed the way the blocks display in the map for a better visual interface (In-game textures instead of block icons).
-- Blocks seem to overflow at index 2048.
-Added functionality to read and insert blocks with their normal and overflowed indices.

 For all undocumented blocks, here is a link with all IDs identified. https://www.tumblr.com/sapphire-rb/751291945137078272/all-of-dqb2s-blocks-with-their-ids

 Do not try to set unidentified blocks (the ones that make the selection say '-1 not on list') because I don't know if it will work or not.